pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 ## **1.1 Simulate from existing data with same parameters**

-TODO: First we look at the power of the dataset with the same parameters as in the original data...
+We will first look at the power of the dataset with the same parameters as in the original data set.
+This means that each dataset will have the exact nummber of observations as the original data.
+Here, we use the model `kb07_m` we fitted above to our dataset `kb07`.

 You can use the `parameparametricbootstrap()` function to run `nsims` iterations of data sampled using the parameters from `kb07_m`.
 Set up a random seed to make the simulation reproducible.
 You can use your favourite number.